-During 2012 and 2011, the Company recorded a bad debt allowance of \$1.6 million and \$4.4 million, respectively, related to the uncertainty in collecting its joint venture receivable in Angola.
+During 2013 and 2012, the Company recorded a bad debt allowance of \$1.6 million and \$1.6 million, respectively, related to the uncertainty in collecting its joint venture receivable in Angola.
 The table below shows a rollforward analysis of the allowance against the partner accounts receivable balance: (in thousands)

-Balance at Charged to Balance

-Beginning Costs and at End of

-Description of Period Expenses Period

-Allowance for Doubtfull Accounts

-Year Ended December 31, 2012 (4,448) (1,621) (6,069)
+Description Balance at Beginning of Period Charged to Costs and Expenses Balance at End of Period Allowance for Doubtful Accounts of f criou Expenses Terrou Year Ended December 31, 2013 (6,069) (1,562) (7,631) Year Ended December 31, 2012 (4,448) (1,621) (6,069)

-Year Ended December 31, 2011 (4,448) (4,448)

-Revenue Recognition-The Company recognizes revenues from crude oil and natural gas sales upon delivery to the buyer.
+Revenue Recognition - The Company recognizes revenues from crude oil and natural gas sales upon delivery to the buyer.

-Stock Based Compensation-The Company measures the cost of employee services received in exchange for an award of equity instruments based on the fair value of the award on the date of the grant.
-Grant date fair value is estimated using an option-pricing model which is consistent with the terms of the award.
+Stock Based Compensation - The Company measures the cost of employee services received in exchange for an award of equity instruments based on the fair value of the award on the date of the grant.
+Grant date fair value for options is estimated using an option-pricing model which is consistent with the terms of the award.
+For restricted stock, grant date fair value is determined using the grant date price of the company's shares.
 Such cost is recognized over the period during which an employee is required to provide service in exchange for the award (which is usually the vesting period).
 The Company estimates the number of instruments that will ultimately be issued, rather than accounting for forfeitures as they occur.

-Fair Value of Financial Instruments-The Company's financial instruments consist primarily of cash, restricted cash, trade receivables and trade payables.
+Fair Value of Financial Instruments - The Company's financial instruments consist primarily of cash, restricted cash, trade receivables and trade payables.
 The book values of cash, restricted cash, trade receivables, and trade payables are representative of their respective fair values due to the short-term maturity of these instruments.

-Fair Value-Fair value is defined as the price that would be received to sell an asset or the price paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair Value - Fair value is defined as the price that would be received to sell an asset or the price paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Inputs used in determining fair value are characterized according to a hierarchy that prioritizes those inputs based on the degree to which they are observable.
 The three input levels of the fair-value hierarchy are as follows:

-- Level 1-Inputs represent quoted prices in active markets for identical assets or liabilities (for example, exchange-traded commodity derivatives). - Level 2-Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly (for example, quoted market prices for similar assets or liabilities in active markets or quoted market prices for identical assets or liabilities in markets not considered to be active, inputs other than quoted prices that are observable for the asset or liability, or market-corroborated inputs). - Level 3-Inputs that are not observable from objective sources, such as the Company's internally developed assumptions used in pricing an asset or liability (for example, an estimate of future cash flows used in the Company's internally developed present value of future cash flows model that underlies the fair-value measurement).
+- Level 1 Inputs represent quoted prices in active markets for identical assets or liabilities (for example, exchange-traded commodity derivatives). - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly (for example, quoted market prices for similar assets or liabilities in active markets or quoted market prices for identical assets or liabilities in markets not considered to be active, inputs other than quoted prices that are observable for the asset or liability, or market-corroborated inputs). - Level 3 Inputs that are not observable from objective sources, such as the Company's internally developed assumptions used in pricing an asset or liability (for example, an estimate of future cash flows used in the Company's internally developed present value of future cash flows model that underlies the fair-value measurement).

-Risks and Uncertainties-The Company's interests are located overseas in onshore and offshore Gabon, offshore in Angola and Equatorial Guinea, and domestically in Texas, Montana, Alabama, South Dakota, and the Louisiana Gulf Coast area.
+Risks and Uncertainties - The Company's interests are located overseas in onshore and offshore Gabon, offshore in Angola and Equatorial Guinea, and domestically in Texas, Montana, Alabama, South Dakota, and the Louisiana Gulf Coast area.